-We arrived in Lebanon and would make our first stop, but first some information about the City of Nashville, where the 2017 National Railway Historical Society convention will be held.
+Elizabeth, Bob and I arrived in Lebanon but before I write about our activities, some background information about the City of Nashville, where the 2017 National Railway Historical Society convention was held.

 City of Nashville, TennesseeNashville is the capital of Tennessee and the county seat of Davidson County.
 Nashville, with its government partner Davidson County (there is a joint city-county government), has a population of approximately 700,000, with the 13-county Nashville metropolitan area having about 1 3/4 million residents, making it the largest city in the state.